Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/curated-ratings.md

   "tags": [
     ["z", <id_for_list_of_rating_types>],
     ["name", "5 star"],
-    ["description", "For ratings in the category of 5-stars, the rating must be an integer between 0 and 5.
-Context is optional.
-It may use the action:category method or the plain context method."]
+    ["description", "For ratings in the category of 5-stars, the rating must be an integer between 0 and 5."]
   ],
   "id": <id_for_list_of_5star_ratings>
 }